 - All of your chapters are short and punchy, except Chapter 5, which is epic.

 - Your heroine has been stabbed and shot, but she’s able to run a mile.

 - You describe a forty-five year old as an ‘old man’.

 - Your hero has a lightning-bolt scar on his forehead and is called Harry.

 Your kindly copy editor may point out a major concern, but it’s beyond the scope of copy-editing to keep flagging up developmental issues.
 That’s where my intelligent copy-editing service comes in: thorough copy-editing with a dash of developmental input, to cover both bases.

 - Copy-editing: Thorough language polishing as per the description on the copy-editing page, to ensure the text reads well and is clear, consistent and accurate.

 - Flagging major developmental issues: I comment on glaring issues that jump out at me as I copy-edit.
 For example, I may:

-- Note that I find a plot element to be unrealistic.
+- Note that I find a plot element unrealistic

-The emphasis is on language editing, and so the edited manuscript I return is not littered with developmental comments.
-Still, there are plenty of queries and suggestions for the author to consider.
-For an average-length novel, you can expect more than 100 comments to help you develop your book.
+The emphasis is on language editing, and so the edited manuscript I return is not covered in developmental comments.
+Still, there are plenty of queries and suggestions to help you develop your book.